Skip to main content

 Your child’s safety is our top priority.
 You must sign your child in and out of our programs each morning and afternoon.
 Please do not drop your child off or instruct them to sign themselves in and/or out.
 This is for the protection of your child as well as the YMCA.
 The only people that your child will be released to are the ones you have listed on your Authorized Pick Up on your medical Consent Form.
 All authorized parties must be at least 18 years old to be able to sign in and out.

-Summer at the Y Rules
+What are the Summer at the Y Rules?

 PROGRAM BEHAVIOR GUIDELINES